Table of Contents

 Premium Rates and Maximum Insurable Earnings

 The EI premium rate for 2025 is set at $1.64 per $100 of insurable earnings for employees.
 This rate applies to earnings up to the maximum annual insurable earnings (MIE), which is also set for 2025.
-Employers contribute to the program at a rate of 1.4 times the employee premium, reflecting their shared responsibility in supporting the workforce.
-These premium rates are designed to ensure the long-term sustainability of the EI program while keeping contributions affordable for both workers and businesses.
+Employers contribute at 1.4 times the employee premium.
+These rates are designed to ensure the long-term sustainability of the EI program while keeping contributions affordable.

 Special Benefits and Expanded Coverage

 Canada’s EI program continues to provide a wide range of special benefits to support workers during critical life events.
-These include sickness benefits for individuals unable to work due to illness or injury, as well as maternity and parental benefits for new parents.
-Caregiving benefits are also available for those caring for a family member who is critically ill or at risk of death.
-Additionally, the program has expanded its reach to include tailored options for self-employed individuals, those working or living abroad, and self-employed fishers, ensuring that all Canadian workers have access to the support they need.
+These include sickness benefits for individuals unable to work due to illness or injury, maternity and parental benefits for new parents, and caregiving benefits for those caring for a critically ill family member.
+Expanded options are available for self-employed individuals, those working or living abroad, and self-employed fishers.

 Application Process and Reporting Requirements

 Applying for EI benefits in 2025 is a streamlined process, with online applications available for convenience.
-Once approved, recipients are required to submit periodic reports to confirm their ongoing eligibility for benefits.
-These reports help ensure that support is provided to those who need it most while maintaining the integrity of the program.
-Employers play a crucial role in this process by providing accurate and timely Records of Employment (ROEs), which are essential for processing EI claims efficiently.
+Once approved, recipients are required to submit periodic reports to confirm their ongoing eligibility.
+Employers play a key role by providing accurate and timely ROEs, which are essential for processing EI claims efficiently.

 Summary of 2025 EI Key Facts